We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Cost and value

-Mattresses can be pricey.
-But consider how much time you’ll be spending on it, and how a comfortable sleep will affect your performance in your waking hours.
+Mattresses can come with higher price points.
+Consider how much time you’ll be spending on it, and how a comfortable sleep will affect your performance in your waking hours.

 As clinical sleep educator Terry Cralle, RN, advises, a comfortable mattress is “not the place to focus on dollars.
 Your investment will pay off in many ways.”